Dherse/masterproef/content/4_phos.typ

     #image(
         "../figures/drawio/exec_model.png",
         width: 93%,
         alt: "Shows the execution model as the user code and the std lib going into the compiler, along with the platform-support package.
 The result is bytecode which goes into the virtual machine in the evaluation stage.
 The VM communicates with the constraint solver and the Z3 prover to produce the constraints & intrinsic operations.
-These are then fed into the synthesizer which produces the user HAL and the programming binary for the photonic processor, all the while using the platform HAL generator and the place-and-route."
+These are then fed into the synthesiser which produces the user HAL and the programming binary for the photonic processor, all the while using the platform HAL generator and the place-and-route."
     )
 ]<fig_exec_model>